 10 Panel Drug Test

-The 10 panel drug test includes amphetamines (including MAMP-methamphetamine, MDMA-Ecstasy); cocaine, opiates (including codeine, morphine and heroin); Phencyclidine (PCP); marijuana (THC); benzodiazepines, barbiturates; methadone; propoxyphene; and methaqualone (Quaaludes).
+The 10 panel drug test screens for amphetamines (including MAMP-methamphetamine, and MDMA-Ecstasy), cocaine, opiates (including codeine, morphine, and heroin), phencyclidine (PCP), marijuana (THC), benzodiazepines, barbiturates, methadone, propoxyphene, and methaqualone (Quaaludes).

-Some labs have eliminated the methaqualone and provide only a nine panel and some have replaced the methaqualone with OxyContin® (oxycodone or OXY).
-The OXY add on can make the panel more expensive.
-Methaqualone/Quaaludes are no longer legally manufactured and rarely available in the United States.
+Some labs have eliminated the methaqualone from this panel and provide only a 9 panel drug test, and some have replaced the methaqualone with OxyContin® (oxycodone or OXY).
+The OXY add-on can make the panel more expensive.
+Methaqualone/Quaaludes are no longer legally manufactured and are rarely available in the United States.

 11 Panel – Expanded Opiates

-Expanded opiate drugs are often called semi-synthetic and synthetic drugs or opiates.
-The expanded opiates panel is available for drug testing in urine specimens, oral fluid specimens and hair testing.
-Urine tests can detect synthetic opiates for 2-4 days, and hair tests are effective for 90 days.
+Expanded opiate drugs are often called semi-synthetic and synthetic drugs.
+The expanded opiates panel is available using urine specimens, oral fluid specimens, and hair testing.

 13 Panel Drug Test